CampbellCrowley/SpikeyBot-Discord/README.md

     - Errors about `gApiCredentials.json` missing can be suppressed by removing `./tts.js` and `./chatbot.js` from `./subModules.json` since these require special authentication from Google's API. (https://console.cloud.google.com/)
     - All website related subModules will not work, and related errors can be suppressed by removing all subModules that start with `./web/` from `./subModules.json`.
     - If you are **not** running with `--shards` and wish to use the Hungry Games submodule, you must run node with `--experimental-worker`.

+Hungry Games requires a MariaDB server to be available for storage of all events.
+If this database is not setup properly, HG may run into problems, and is not tested.

+## CLI Arguments
+All arguments are optional for normal usage.

+`--dev`: Flips `isRelease` in `./src/common.js`, and changes which ports are used for webservers.
+`--botname=BOTNAME`: Overwrites the name of the bot token to use in the `./auth.js` file.
+`--minimal`: Starts the bot normally, but doesn't change the bot's presence, manage reboot/crash handling, command logging, or any default commands in `SpikeyBot` (not MainModule commands).
+`--test`: Bot will go into unit testing mode.
+`--nologin`: Bot will not attempt to login to Discord, but will continue to do everything else normally, including loading MainModules.
+If this is used, most SubModules will not do anything as they rely on a connection to Discord to be made.
+This is to support a single process that acts as the master node of webservers.
+`--shards[=NUMSHARDS]`: Specifies that we wish to use Discord.js built-in sharding.
+The number of shards does not need to be specified if we wish to use Discord.js' suggested number of shards.
+`--shardmem=MEMBYTES`: The number of bytes to allocate for each shard's heap.
+`--backup`: Runs the back as a fallback node.
+It will not attempt to load any MainModules, and essentially does nothing, but sets the default presence to DND in order to signify that the bot is unnavailable.
+This is intended to be expanded in its features to take over when a shard went offline, but that may no longer be feasible.
+`--delay[=5000]`: Time in milliseconds to wait after ready before contacting Discord to login, or start shards.
+`--inspect`: Passes `--inspect` to the NodeJS process of spawned shards.

 # Development
 - Unit tests exist